 - Neonatal stroke.
 A neonatal stroke is a type of stroke that occurs in newborn babies, typically within the first 28 days of life.
 It’s caused by a disruption of blood flow to the brain and can result in various neurological impairments, developmental delays, and long-term health complications.

 - Periventricular leukomalacia (PVL) brain injury.
-PVL is a type of brain injury that primarily affects premature infants.
-It involves the death or damage of white matter in the brain, which can lead to neurological and developmental problems.
-PVL is often associated with oxygen deprivation or blood flow issues during the prenatal or perinatal period.
+PVL is a brain injury primarily affecting premature infants, involving the death or damage of white matter in the brain.
+Often linked to oxygen deprivation or poor blood flow, PVL can result in neurological impairments, developmental delays, and conditions like PVL cerebral palsy.

 - Infant seizures.
 Infant seizures refer to abnormal and uncontrolled electrical activity in a baby’s brain, resulting in sudden movements or changes in behavior.
 Seizures in infants can be caused by various factors, including brain injuries during birth, infections, metabolic disorders and genetic conditions.